Make Edible Baby Yoda Nachos

 These Baby Yoda Nachos are way too cute.
 But not TOO cute to eat!
 All your favorite nacho toppings made to look like Baby Yoda from the Mandalorian.

 Yeah, I HAD to do it, I absolutely had to make these Edible Baby Yoda Nachos!
-If you love the Mandalorian and The Child why not make these FUN nachos!
+If you love the Mandalorian and The Child why not make these FUN and edible nachos!

 And who wouldn’t want to have a little snacky bite of The Child??
 I know I do.
 Apparently wanting to have a quick bite of Baby Yoda is something called Cute Aggression.
 Oops!
 Here’s a Baby Yoda Recipe you can enjoy with zero guilt for Star Wars Day or anytime!